 Our main concern here at Talkdesk is to be able to provide you with a reliable product so that you can make and receive calls with the best possible audio quality.

 The biggest factor in determining call quality is to make sure you connect your computer using an ethernet cable instead of Wi-Fi.
-While Wi-Fi offers convenience, it lacks reliability for voice communications.
+While Wi-Fi offers convenience, it can lack reliability for voice communications.

-This article explains the technical details of why we don’t recommend Wi-Fi, and why ethernet’s best.
+This article explains the technical details of why, for Talkdesk main web application, we don’t recommend Wi-Fi and why ethernet is best.

 What is “Voice over IP”?

 When you speak, the microphone picks up your voice, and your computer then converts this analog information into a digital stream.
 This stream is chopped up into packets of data.
 It’s these packets that then head out to travel on the vast highway that is the internet.
 If those packets arrive quickly, and in the right sequence, then you’ll have a great quality call.
 (The same in the reverse direction, the voice of the person you are speaking to, needs to reach you too).

 Ordinary internet traffic uses something called TCP (Transmission Control Protocol).
 This includes error correction and requests for retransmission is packets are missing or incomplete.
 So even if you encounter some bumps along the way, the data gets back to you intact.
 But audio packets are transmitted using “UDP” instead of “TCP”, because time is of the essence for a live conversation!
 With this method of transmission there is no guarantee of delivery, sequence, or protection for duplicate packets, so a good connection is vitally important.